Air Date: September 28, 2017. Source: Chef John Folse

 Steak!
 One simple word that spells a whole lot of pleasure.
-Tender and juicy on the inside and cooked to perfection is the mark of the master griller.
+Tender and juicy on the inside and cooked to perfection is the mark of a grill master.

 RULES OF THE GRILL: